Brain Health and Physical Activity: Exercising Your Mind

 4. Regular physical activity enhances the absorption of nutrients, supporting optimal brain function.

-In essence, adopting a healthy lifestyle that includes proper nutrition and consistent exercise can lead to substantial enhancements in memory recall and retention.
+In essence, adopting a healthy lifestyle that includes proper and consistent exercise can lead to substantial enhancements in memory recall and retention.

 This improved ability to remember is one aspect of cognitive improvement resulting from fitness routines.